 Seriously, if you have a goal you need to create time to work at it.
 Put a pen to paper and figure it out.

 Kids, hubby, aging parents, pets, you name it, what are your obligations?
-Because they can throw a wrench in even the most well-intended fitness program.
+Because they can throw a wrench in even the most well-intended best fitness exercise program.

-How will you minimize your risk of being tempted away from your personal health goals?
+How will you minimize your risk of being tempted away from your personal health workout exercise goals?

 But have you put any thought to how you can creatively use that time to simultaneously work on YOU?